Openness of K-semistability for Fano varieties: Introduction

 We also show the following theorem which gives a characterization of weakly special test configurations.
 It is obtained by combining arguments in \cite{LWX18} and \cite{Xu19}, which uses the existence of bounded local complements.

 \begin{thm}[{=Theorem \ref{thm:weaklyspecial}}] Let $n$ be a positive integer and $I\subset \bQ$ a finite set.
 Then there exists a positive integer $N=N(n,I)$ satisfying the following:

-If $(X,\Delta)$ is an $n$-dimensional log Fano pair such that coefficients of $\Delta$ belong to $I$, then a finite set of divisorial valuations $\{v_1,\cdots, v_d\}\subset\Val_X$ is a weakly special collection (see Definition \ref{d-weaklyspecial}) if and only if there exists an $N$-complement $\Delta^+$ of $(X,\Delta)$ such that each $v_i$ is an lc place of $(X,\Delta^+)$. \end{thm} By \cite{LX14}, to study K-(semi,poly)stability, we can concentrate on the class of weakly special test configurations.
+If $(X,\Delta)$ is an $n$-dimensional log Fano pair such that coefficients of $\Delta$ belong to $I$, then a finite set of $\Z$-valued divisorial valuations $\{v_1,\cdots, v_d\}\subset\Val_X$ is a weakly special collection (see Definition \ref{d-weaklyspecial}) if and only if there exists an $N$-complement $\Delta^+$ of $(X,\Delta)$ such that each $v_i$ is an lc place of $(X,\Delta^+)$. \end{thm} By \cite{LX14}, to study K-(semi,poly)stability, we can concentrate on the class of weakly special test configurations.
 Theorem \ref{thm-weaklyspecial} says that this class of test configurations comes from a somewhat `bounded' amount of information.

+{\bf Postscript remarks.} Since the first version of this article appeared on the arXiv, there has been works generalizing and strengthening our results.
+We list a few related works below.

+\begin{enumerate} \item In \cite[Theorem 1.1]{LXZ21}, it is shown that any valuation computing $\delta(X,\Delta)<\frac{n+1}{n}$ for an $n$-dimensional log Fano pair $(X,\Delta)$ has a finitely generated associated graded ring.
+Theorem \ref{t-deltaplace} is a crucial step in proving this result.
+This result together with \cite{BHLLX20, XZ19} implies that the the K-moduli space $X_{V,n}^{\rm Kps}$ is a projective scheme. \item In \cite[Corollary 3.7]{LXZ21}, it is shown in the setting of Theorem \ref{t-constructible} that $B\ni b\mapsto \min\{\delta(X_{\overline{b}},\Delta_{\overline{b}}), \frac{n+1}{n}\}$ is constructible and lower semicontinuous, where $n$ is the relative dimension of $X/B$. \item Zhuang found a characterization of special prime divisors over a log Fano pair, that are, prime divisors induced by special test configurations in \cite[Theorem 4.12]{Xu20} as a strengthening of Theorem \ref{thm-weaklyspecial}. \end{enumerate}

 {\bf Acknowledgement:} We thank Davesh Maulik, Chuyu Zhou, and Ziquan Zhuang for helpful discussions.
+We also would like to thank the anonymous referees for many useful comments.
 Much of the work on this paper was completed while the authors enjoyed the hospitality of the MSRI, which is gratefully acknowledged.